 Wild Canary is another excellent brand choice from which you can shop for your plastic-free shower curtain.
 The curtain is a strictly made-to-order product, which means the brand has zero inventory waste.

-The brand does not use chlorine bleach, dye, or treat the fabrics with any chemicals, so you get a 100% natural hemp fiber shower curtain.
+The brand does not use chlorine bleach, dye, or treat the natural fabrics with any harmful chemicals, so you get a 100% natural hemp fiber shower curtain.

 The brand promises that its hemp curtain is naturally water-resistant, antifungal, and antibacterial.
 Therefore you may use it without a liner as long as it is used in a well-ventilated bathroom where it can air dry quickly.

 The hemp curtain is as close to natural as can be.
 It is not over-processed, so it retains most of its hypoallergenic qualities.
-That makes it ideal for extra sensitive skin.
+The eco friendly materials make it ideal for extra sensitive skin.

 Size: 72” x 72”